Get to know us!

 Admittedly Sarah thought Lloyd was crazy when he first suggested moving to the Barossa Valley.
 Nowadays she could not imagine living anywhere else.

-By day, Sarah is a Senior Digital Marketing Manager at a global EdTech company which takes her all around the world.
+By day, Sarah is a Marketing Director at a global EdTech company which takes her all around the world.
 She is usually behind the camera lens, capturing every moment of this adventure!

 This little kitty can often be found prowling in the vineyard.
 She loves to walk through the vines with her humans and is often spotted climbing atop of the posts or practising her vine tightrope walking skills during winter.